 The spouse and children of the principle beneficiary of the EB-1 extraordinary worker status may obtain green cards under a derivative status.
 For children to be eligible for the derivative status, they must be under the age of 21 and unmarried.

-At the William Jang, PLLC, our Austin immigration attorneys will charge the following in attorney’s fees when filing from within the United States with the U.S. Citizenship and Immigration Services (USCIS) (please look over the disclaimer at the top of this page), in addition to the filing fee currently charged by the USCIS.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys will charge the following in attorney’s fees when filing from within the United States with the U.S. Citizenship and Immigration Services (USCIS) (please look over the disclaimer at the top of this page), in addition to the filing fee currently charged by the USCIS.